standardebooks/manual/8-typography.rst

 -	`See here for Latinisms including BC and AD </manual/VERSION/8-typography#8.9>`__.

-#.
-“OK” is set without periods or spaces.
+#.	:string:`OK` is set without periods or spaces.
 It is not an abbreviation.

 #.
 When an abbreviation contains a terminal period, its :html:`<abbr>` element has the additional :value:`eoc` class (End of Clause) if the terminal period is also the last period in clause.
 Such sentences do not have two consecutive periods.